 At some point I learned that M * A * S * H filmed pretty much exclusively within Malibu Creek State Park and I was determined to visit.
-So last Saturday, Patrick, myself, and one of my friends made the pilgrimage to the site of the 4077th.
+So last Saturday, Patrick, myself, and my friend, Kaitlyn made the pilgrimage to the site of the 4077th.

-Like Paramount Ranch, the area now known as Malibu Creek State Park originally belonged to a film studio, in this case, 20th Century Fox, who purchased 2,000 acres in 1946, dubbing it Century Ranch.
+The area now known as Malibu Creek State Park originally belonged to 20th Century Fox, who purchased 2,000 acres in 1946, dubbing it Century Ranch.
 But the area wasn’t new to film making.
 In fact it has been used by Hollywood since 1919 with Mary Pickford’s Daddy Long Legs.

 The hike to the M * A * S * H location is just over five miles and includes some spectacular views.

-Upon arrival at the location, a partially restored ambulance greets you, and just a little further down the way is another ambulance and a Jeep, both a rusted form of their former selves.
+Upon arrival at the location, a partially restored ambulance greets you, and just a little further down the way is another ambulance and a Jeep, both a rusted form of their former selves, results from a fire in 1982 that took out the original sets as the series wrapped up filming.
 A recreation of the famous sign post offers a perfect photo opt and a map showcases where the various tents were set up and a shaded picnic area resides where the mess hall once stood.

 For my outfit for the day, I knew I wanted to be comfy, but also, I can never resist a theme, so I decided to apply the rules of Disneybounding to go for a Hawkeye inspired creation.
 I loved Hawkeye’s Hawaiian shirt and straw cowboy hat look, and borrowed one of Pat’s Hawaiian shirts, pulled out a pair of green clam diggers to emulate Hawkeye’s olive drab pants, and one of my own straw hats.